SaierLaboratory/TCDBtools/manuals/tmsRepeat.md

       (Argument is mandatory).

     -s, --seqs {path}
-      Directory to access the sequences in FASTA formate that will be used to search for repeats.
+      Directory to access the sequences in FASTA format that will be used to search for repeats.
       (Argument is mandatory)

     -f, --id-format {string}
-      format of identifier used:
+      Format of identifier used:
         tc    plain tcdb identifier of a system (e.g., 2.A.1.8.1) tca   tcdb id and accession separated by dash (e.g. 2.A.1.8.3-Q9R6U5) o     other, it can be refSeq, uniprot or custom, but it is requried